Revised Total Coliform Rule

 E.Coli MCL Exceedances

-Under the Federal rTCR, a water system exceeds the E.coli MCL under the existing Acute Total Coliform MCL conditions in Title 22 (see table above) In addition, the Federal rTCR adds two new conditions to the E.coli MCL for failing to collect all required repeat samples following a E.coli positive routine sample and failing to test for E.coli after a total coliform positive repeat sample.
+Under the RTCR, a water system exceeds the E.coli MCL when any of four trigger levels above are met.
+In addition, the Federal RTCR adds two new conditions to the E.coli MCL for failing to collect all required repeat samples following a E.coli positive routine sample and failing to test for E.coli after a total coliform positive repeat sample.
 The water system must notify the local regulating agency (DDW District Office or County Environmental Health Office) by the end of the business day to schedule a Level 2 assessment.
 Similar to the Level 1 assessment, the Level 2 Assessment will require the water system to identify a possible cause to the total coliform positive samples and corrective actions taken/needed.
 However, the Level 2 Assessment will be performed by the local regulating agency.
-Failure to return the assessment or complete the corrective actions will be a violation of the Coliform Treatment Technique in the Federal rTCR.
+Failure to return the assessment or complete the corrective actions will be a violation of the Coliform Treatment Technique in the RTCR.

 Public notification (Tier 1) will be required within 24 hours of the exceedance and a template will be available soon.